 - A) Be sure trees are high-priority watering items under drought and water restrictions because of their individual cultural and biological values. - B) Use gray-water when natural precipitation is not available. - C) Apply gray-water to soil surface or below, never spraying on foliage, twigs or stems.
-Apply over or under mulch, if present. - D) Never soak bark or root-collar area. - E) Do not spray edible tree parts, or on soils where water splash can move gray water onto edible tree parts. - F) Do not use on or near root or leaf crops consumed by people or domestic livestock. - G) Do not use on new transplants until absorbing root growth has successfully grown into native soil. - H) Do not use on indoor trees with limited rooting space, trees in small containers, or trees normally under saturated conditions (wetlands).
+Apply over or under mulch, if present. - D) Never soak bark or root-collar area. - E) Do not spray edible tree parts, or on soils where water splash can move gray water onto edible tree parts. - F) Do not use on or near root or leaf crops consumed by people or domestic livestock. - G) Do not use on new transplants until absorbing root growth has successfully grown into native soil. - H) Do not use on indoor trees with limited rooting space, trees in small containers, or trees normally under saturated conditions (wetlands). - I) Avoid using any sprinkler heads which can blow gray-water aerosols downwind.

-UNIVERSITY OF
+J) Be careful of applications which apply gray-water directly to leaf surfaces of ground covers and turf below and around trees.

-Warnell School of Forestry & Natural Resources
+K) Control gray-water application and infiltration to prevent standing puddles and surface runoff.

-- I) Avoid using any sprinkler heads which can blow gray-water aerosols downwind. - J) Be careful of applications which apply gray-water directly to leaf surfaces of ground covers and turf below and around trees. - K) Control gray-water application and infiltration to prevent standing puddles and surface runoff. - L) Test soil periodically to reveal salt, pH, and boron toxicity problems.
+L) Test soil periodically to reveal salt, pH, and boron toxicity problems.